 With a clear picture of your body's stress responses, you'll discover how to naturally restore emotional balance

 An Essential Oil Solution

-The doTERRA ADAPTIV system is a clinically based product that is proven to help our bodies and minds better deal with stress, anxiety and help keep our stress hormones balanced throughout the day.
+The doTERRA ADAPTIV system is a clinically based product that is proven to help our bodies and minds better deal with stress and help keep our hormones balanced throughout the day.

 Try the doTERRA Adaptive system, which includes the oil (for diffusing) the roll-on (for daily application), and the capsules (for internal hormonal support).

 - doTERRA Adaptiv System

 - doTERRA Adaptiv Calming Blend (15 ml)

 - doTERRA Adaptiv Calming Blend Touch Roll-on (10 ml)

 - doTERRA Adaptiv Calming Blend Capsules (60 count)